AndersWik/anderswik.github.io/_posts/2014-10-06-Git-Commands.markdown

 git add -A
 git commit -m 'New Commit'
 {% endhighlight %}

+If you make a mistake, forget to include some file or type something wrong in your commit message you can undo the commit.
+Type the command below and make a new commit.

+{% highlight bash %}
+git reset --soft HEAD~1
+{% endhighlight %}

 When done use `git push origin master` to push the changes to the remote repository.